Water & Sewer Division

 What to Expect While Flushing:

 The fire department is responsible for flushing hydrants.
-When a hydrant is flushed, large amounts of water are flowing through the water lines.
+When a hydrant is flushed, large amounts of water flow through the water lines.
 This causes any sediment that has settled on the bottom of pipes to break free.
 Crews allow water to flow out of the lines until the water becomes clean and clear.
-Your water may become a rust color when you first use it after flushing has occurred.
-Don’t be alarmed.
+Your water may become rusty in color when you first use it after flushing has occurred.
+Don’t be alarmed!
 Allow your water to flow for a few minutes, and it should clear right up.

 Sewer Maintenance